flutter/website/src/cookbook/effects/shimmer-loading.md

 should take up the entire screen, there should be some area that shares the shimmer.
-Maybe that area takes up the entire screen, or maybe it doesn’t.
+Maybe that area takes up the entire screen, or maybe it doesn't.
 The way to solve this kind of problem in Flutter is to define another widget that sits above all of the `ShimmerLoading` widgets in the widget tree, and call it `Shimmer`.